nikhilparulkar/agltest/README.md

     1.3) A unit test project is also included.
 It is developed in NUnit and Uses Mocking Framework MoQ to mock certain services for Unit testing puprposes.

-2) A Front Application developed in Angular 1.4.: It Invoke the API endpoint and presets the Output.
-At present Fronend app is configured to use Debug URL of RestFul Web Service.
+2) A Front Application developed in Angular 1.4.: It Invoke the API endpoint and displays the Output.
+At present, Fronend app is configured to use Debug URL of RestFul Web Service.

 Installation :